davidj-brewster/terraform-autoscaling-gke-private/README.md

 * homebrew
 * terraform v1.5.7 on darwin_arm64
 * connect "locally" with kubectl via cloud shell, or using gke-gcloud-auth-plugin
-* provider `registry.terraform.io/hashicorp/google v5.29.1` is the only terraform dependency
+* provider `registry.terraform.io/hashicorp/google v6.26.0` is the only terraform dependency
+* tflint

 ** Usage